 Gastric sleeve surgery is a relatively new weight loss surgery procedure that is simpler to control and maintain than gastric bypass.
 Unfortunately, the side effects resulting from gastric sleeve surgery may be uncomfortable.

-In comparison with other bariatric surgeries, gastric sleeve is one of the best options for bariatric surgeries, because it normally has fewer side effects.
+In comparison with other bariatric surgeries, gastric sleeve is one of the best options for bariatric operations, because it has typically fewer side effects.

 We lose 5 to 100 hairs on a daily basis.
 However, several patients may lose hair during the fast weight loss process.
 As you get closer to your weight goal, the hair loss will reduce.
 Hair loss is not such a big issue to fret over unless your physician is worried about malnutrition.
 Hair supplements may assist slowing down the rate of hair loss.